Visionranger/visionranger-sdk-swift/README.md

 ## Get started
-### Register your application
+### Obtain your API Key
 Before using this SDK, you should register your application by contacting your account manager.
 Doing this, the account manager will create a record of your app on your behalf that will be associated with the API calls you make.

-### Obtain an OAuth 2.0 token
-All requests need to be made with an OAuth 2.0 access token.
-An OAuth token represents an authenticated link between a Visionranger app and a Visionranger partner account.
+All requests need to be made with an API Key specific to your app.
+The API Key represents an authenticated link between a Visionranger app and your Visionranger partner account.

-Once you've created an app, you can go to the Business Hub and manually generate an access token to authorize your app to access your own Visionranger account.

 ## Naming conventions
 To provide a consistant developer experience, all names for classes, functions, file names, variables & constants have to meet the following guidelines: